plenoptic-org/plenoptic/docs/conceptual_intro.rst

 you've never heard this phrase before, it may seem mysterious: what is stimulus synthesis and what types of scientific investigation does it facilitate?

-Synthesis is a framework for exploring models that takes advantage of the fact that we can create stimuli, not just rely on existing ones.
+Synthesis is a framework for exploring models by using them to create new stimuli, rather than examining their responses to existing ones.
 Computational models take a stimulus as input, perform some computations based on parameters, and return an output.
-In visual models, the focus of ``plenoptic``, the inputs are typically images and the outputs are some abstractions of representation, which are used to predict neural activity or behavior of some kind.
+In visual models (the focus of ``plenoptic``) the inputs are typically images and the outputs are some vector-valued abstract representation, which is used to predict neural activity or behavior of some kind.

 .. _synthesis-schematic:
 .. figure:: images/model_sim-fit-infer.svg